strawberry-graphql/strawberry/docs/faq.md

 # Frequently Asked Questions

+## What is the origin of the project name "Strawberry"?

+TODO - does anyone know?!

 ## How can I hide a field from GraphQL?

 Strawberry provides a `Private` type that can be used to hide fields from